Sidemen: Sidemen Charity Match

 The Sidemen Charity Match is a recurring football friendly match run by the Sidemen to raise money for various charitable causes.
-They have been held since 2016, barring a four-year hiatus between the third and fourth matches, while the sixth match is being held eighteen months after the fifth.
-In all matches so far, the group's seven members and various affiliated YouTubers competed as the Sidemen Football Club, while various other YouTubers competed as the YouTube Allstars.
+They have been held since 2016, barring a four-year hiatus between the third and fourth matches, and an eighteen month hiatus between the fifth and sixth matches.
+In the first six matches, the group's seven members and various affiliated YouTubers competed as the Sidemen Football Club, while various other YouTubers competed as the YouTube Allstars; for the seventh match in 2026, three of the Sidemen joined the YouTube Allstars.
 The first match, on 3 June 2016, was held at St Mary's Stadium, Southampton, raising over £110,000 for the Saints Foundation.

+Eleven All Stars: France v.
+England

+In May 2026, all of the Sidemen members participated in a charity football match organised by French YouTube personality AmineMaTue at the Parc des Princes in Paris.
+The match was set up as a France v England game, with the French side consisting of francophone social media personalities, and the English side consisting of UK social media personalities.
+The game ended in a 3–4 England defeat.